florianrougier/recycling_app/README.md

 ## Improve the model

-Kimutai: zooming on images, data augmentation, more data
+Kimutai: zooming on images, data augmentation, more data, add organic class

 Keld: trying other models (resnet50, incetion, something other)